Quenby Hall: Mrs Greaves

 The house was bought in 1904 and restored by Rosamund Greaves (née Lloyd), then remarried with Lord Henry Grosvenor, who restored much of the Jacobean interior.
 Her son sold Quenby Hall in 1924 to Sir Harold Nutting, "newly rich from bottling Guinness", who at the end of the decade commenced his notable mastership of the Quorn Hunt.

 de Lisle

 The de Lisles then bought Quenby Hall in 1972.
 They made extensive restorations at Quenby, which was eventually turned into a cheese-making business on the estate in 2005, in order to bypass planning regulations banning the family from inhabiting the home full time.
 The business failed in July 2011 with debts of £250,000 caused by over-expansion.
 The business had then a turnover of about £1.8m and employed about 40 staff.
 In April 2011 administrators were brought in to find a buyer but none was forthcoming, perhaps due to problems with the export market caused by a recent incident of listeria in the Quenby product.
 In late 2013 the family put up Quenby Hall for sale for £11.6 million.

 Stilton cheese

-After a break of 250 years, production began again in 2005 but the business folded in 2011.
+After a break of 250 years, production began again in 2005 but the business ended in 2011.